HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 After resuming the update, you can track the progress in the **Updates** page.

 !!!note
-    Bulk updates for owners or authors can only be resumed if there are a limited number of users involved.
-There is currently a size limitation in the database column that stores the action string that specifies the owners or authors used in an update.
-If the action string exceeds 255 characters, then that bulk operation cannot be successfully resumed.
+    You can only resume a paused bulk update process for owners and authors if the update involves a limited number of users.
+Currently, there is a size limitation in the database column that stores the action string that specifies the owners or authors used in an update.
+If the action string exceeds 255 characters, you cannot resume the paused bulk update process.
+The operation fails and you must start the bulk update process again.